 Of course, there are the big points, starting with your interests/needs (not your position/wants).
 Interests typically include:

 - Your bottom line

 - Facts from legitimate sources

 - Real deadlines

 Below is a broader list of non-negotiables pertaining more to professional qualities and personal attributes.
 These aren’t up for discussion, and you shouldn’t give airtime to hear their opinions or value judgements.

 - Professional behaviour

-- Reputation (yours, the organisation’s)
+- Reputation (yours or the organisation’s)

-- Values (yours, the organisation’s)
+- Values (yours or organisation’s)

 For anyone managing negotiation, I highly recommend this book: Getting to Yes, by Roger Fisher and William Ury.
 The link goes to the Amazon Australia website, but you should be re-directed to the proper website for your country.